 From left to right: Mrs. Elyse Lanier, Mayor Bob Lanier, Dr. Richard Murray, and Debbie Hartman-Murray

-The Richard Murray Endowed Scholarship will be awarded to an outstanding political science undergraduate student who shares a passion for politics and policy, has a strong academic commitment and demonstrates a commitment to public service.
-A $1250.00 award will be presented every year.
+The Richard Murray Endowed Scholarship will be awarded to an outstanding undergraduate student who shares a passion for politics and policy, has a strong academic commitment and demonstrates a dedication to public service.
+A minimum of one $1250.00 award will be presented every year.
 Private funds were raised to endow this scholarship.

 Congratulations to Shiva Baradaran, Danielle Niangar, and Aylin Rodriguez, Spring 2019 Recipients

-The scholarship recipient(s) will be determined by the Richard Murray Scholarship Committee comprised of political science faculty and Hobby School of Public Affairs representatives.
+The scholarship recipient(s) will be determined by the Richard Murray Scholarship Committee comprised of Hobby School of Public Affairs representatives.
 Criteria includes the following:

-- Scholarship applicant should have a strong academic commitment and demonstrated dedication to public service.
+- Scholarship applicant should have a strong academic commitment and demonstrate dedication to public service.

-- Scholarship applicant must be a full-time undergraduate student in good academic standing at the University of Houston.
+- Scholarship applicant can be a certified full-time undergraduate or graduate certificate or degree-seeking student in good standing at the University of Houston.

-- Scholarship recipient may accept other scholarships and grants in conjunction with the Richard Murray Endowed Scholarship.
+- Scholarship recipient may accept other scholarships and grants in conjunction with the Dr. Richard Murray Scholarship.